hegerdes/Lazy-URL/README.md

 ## API

 ### Create URL
-Create a POST request to `[BASEURL] with the following content in body:
+Create a POST request to `[BASEURL]/url with the following content in body:
 ```JSON
 {
     "name": "myURL",                    #Optional